A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

 \subsection{Stochastic approaches to simulate ensembles of unprecedented events}

 Data limitations (in observations and even numerical model simulations) are a major challenging in modelling geophysical extremes.
 This makes direct application of many mathematical analysis tools sometimes difficult to implement.
 Indeed, many methods rely on the assumption of an unlimited amount of data on the system (cf. Sect. \ref{sect:Define_track}).
 Observations of geophysical systems instead provide one finite trajectory.
-Even numerical simulations, such as climate model simulations, provide at most hundreds of $O(10^2)$ year long trajectories \cite{eyring2016overview}, which limits the extremeness of the events that can be studied.
+Even numerical simulations, such as climate model simulations, provide at most hundreds of $O(10^2)$ year-long trajectories \cite{eyring2016overview}, which limits the extremeness of the events that can be studied.
 The problem is made more acute by the presence of low frequency trends (including, but not limited to climate change) leading to time-scale interactions that may affect extreme events \cite{seneviratne_weather_2021-1}.

-Record breaking events, like the European heatwave of 2003~\cite{garcia2010review} or the Canadian heatwave in 2021 \cite{lucarini2023typicality}, have opened questions specifically focussed on the non-stationarity of the underlying system.
+Record breaking events, like the European heatwave of 2003~\cite{garcia2010review} or the Western North American heatwave in 2021 \cite{lucarini2023typicality,white2023unprecedented}, have opened questions specifically focussed on the non-stationarity of the underlying system.
 Indeed, one can wonder how likely such extreme events are in the present climate, and how this may change in the future.
 We consider here two types of extreme events, where time $t$ corresponds to the publication of this study:

 \begin{itemize} \item Type 1: Events that occur at time $t$, but never occurred before $t$ (or during a reference period of observations).
 Hence there are documented examples and data for type 1 events, albeit small samples.